 You may have heard of the term “servant leadership.”
-This blog focuses on servant leadership and its importance in our personal philanthropy.
+This blog focuses on "selfless leadership" and its importance in our personal philanthropy.
 For those not familiar with the term, let me first explain a little bit about what it is.

 Appreciative Donor Education Process

 As you may recall, in a previous blog I shared a personal giving process that connects philanthropic conversations with a roadmap for personal giving.
 The process is illustrated in the diagram to the right.

 Originally, in the referenced blog it was named the Personal Philanthropic Giving Process.
 I have renamed it the Appreciative Donor Education Process.